Dena Westerfield

-Dena Westerfield, D.C. (born January 26, 1971) is an American IFBB professional female bodybuilder, chiropractic doctor, personal trainer and massage therapist.
+Dr. Dena Michele Westerfield, D.C., (born January 26, 1971) is an American IFBB professional female bodybuilder, chiropractic doctor, personal trainer and massage therapist.
 She lives in Chesterfield, a suburb of St. Louis, Missouri.

 Early life and education

 Dena Westerfield was born, and spent most of her life, in St. Petersburg, Florida.
 A seasoned athlete, she graduated with her pre-med degree from USF in 2000.
 Westerfield studied massage therapy at the Humanities Center (now called Cortiva Institute) in Pinellas Park, Florida.
 She left Florida in 2000 to attend Life College of Chiropractic in Marietta, Georgia.

 In 2002, she was a student at Logan College of Chiropractic in Chesterfield, Missouri.
 In 2004, she opened the Westerfield Health Center there.